Estimated reading time: 5 minutes

-According to a 2014 Gallup poll, less than one-third (31.5%) of U.S. workers were engaged in their jobs in 2014.
+According to a Gallup poll on employee engagement, less than one-third (31.5%) of U.S. workers were engaged in their jobs.
 While that is up from the previous year and the highest since Gallup began tracking engagement, the flip side is that the majority of employees are not engaged and, according to the poll, 14.5% were “actively disengaged”.

-While these studies were done in 2013, they are still relevant as the economy and job market improve from where they were at the time of the studies.
+While these studies were done a few years ago, they are still relevant as the economy and job market improve from where they were at the time of the studies.
 It is important to also keep in mind that talented employees are always in demand and those are the ones who will leave first.

 Where does manager engagement fit into this picture?
 If we look at the Staffbay survey, 52.6% of their respondents said they would leave because they did not trust their boss.